One Day in Glasgow Best Things To Do by JetSettingFools.com

 View of the Glasgow Cathedral, Scotland

 MAP.
 Start your One Day in Glasgow Itinerary at the Cathedral.
-The Gothic Cathedral in Glasgow is an extraordinary sight and a must-see for your trip to Scotland.
-The late Queen Elizabeth II attended services here twice, once in 1977 and again in 2012 to mark her Diamond Jubilee.
-The grand structure dates to the year 1136, making it the oldest building in Glasgow today.
+The grand structure dates to 1136, making it the oldest building in Glasgow.

 Interior of the Glasgow Cathedral, Scotland

-The Glasgow Cathedral is dedicated to St. Mungo (also called St. Kentigern) – the city’s patron saint who is buried at the church crypt (be sure to go down the stairs to see the cavernous space).
-The church interior is dimly lit by sunlight that filters through the colorful stained-glass windows.
+The Glasgow Cathedral is dedicated to St. Mungo (also called St. Kentigern).
+The city’s patron saint is buried in the crypt, so be sure to go down the stairs to see the cavernous space.

 #2 Glasgow Necropolis